LatinScribe/BetaGoZero/README.md

 and removed from the board when all the intersections directly adjacent to it are occupied by the enemy.
 (Capture of the enemy takes precedence over self-capture.)\
-6) No stone may be played so as to recreate a former board position.\
+6) No stone may be played to recreate a former board position.\
 7) Two consecutive passes end the game.
 This occurs when both players feel there is no possible beneficial moves remaining to be played.\
 8) Using the Japanese rule set, the player's points consists of all the